-Yes, you receive a living stipend, which is enough to cover housing, food, and basic spending in the community where you’re stationed.
-But when you come home to visit, don’t plan on fancy dinners out or hotels; expect to crash with friends and family.
+You receive a living stipend, which is enough to cover housing (if they don’t provide you with a free place to stay), food, and basic spending in the community where you’re stationed.
+But when you come home to visit, don’t plan on fancy dinners out or hotels.
+Expect to crash with friends and family.

-If your volunteer travel timeline is measured in weeks or months, rather than years, try short-term volunteer placement services like Go Overseas or Idealist.
-They offer opportunities all over the world for work ranging from teaching English to building infrastructure.
+If your volunteer travel timeline is measured in weeks or months rather than years, try short-term volunteer placement services like Go Overseas or Idealist.
+They offer global opportunities for work ranging from teaching English to building infrastructure.

 For a comfortable way to ease into international volunteering, try Diverbo.
-They host one-week English retreats in Spain and Germany to immerse locals in English-based activities.
-Hotel rooms and meals are provided; all you have to do is get there.
+It hosts one-week English retreats in Spain and Germany to immerse non-Native English speakers in English-based activities.
+As a native speaker, you’re there to give them someone to practice with.
+It pays for hotel stays and meals.
+All you have to do is get there.